issacj-17/SUTD_ESC_2022_Software-Testing-Mini-Campaign/README.md

 - IOException
 - CSVException (Program-Specific)

-The Program can only work with csv files with defined column names.

 ### Note

 1. There are some implementations that I am currently not sure to define as an Exception via the Program or as a mismatch -